timostamm/protobuf-ts/CONTRIBUTING.md

 All protobuf plugins work with `CodeGeneratorRequest` and `CodeGeneratorResponse` messages (defined in `google/protobuf/compiler/plugin.proto`).

-The protocol buffer compiler parses .proto files and creates a `CodeGeneratorRequest`, then passes it to a plugin.
-Because invoking protoc during testing is difficult, we generate a `FileDescriptorSet` in `packages/test-fixtures/all.descriptorset` ahead of time.
+A protocol buffer compiler parses .proto files and creates a `CodeGeneratorRequest`, then passes it to a plugin.
+Because invoking a compiler during testing is difficult, we generate a `FileDescriptorSet` ahead of time.
 The `FileDescriptorSet` contains all information necessary to create the `CodeGeneratorRequest`s we need for testing the plugin.

 `packages/plugin` and `packages/plugin-framework` are both tested using the `FileDescriptorSet`.
-In `spec/helpers.ts`, the function `getFixtureCodeGeneratorRequest` can be used to create a `CodeGeneratorRequest` from the fixture file descriptors.
+In `spec/helpers.ts`, the function `getCodeGeneratorRequest` can be used to create a `CodeGeneratorRequest` from the file descriptors.

 The plugin itself has only very basic test coverage.
-We generate TypeScript (in memory) for all .proto files in `packages/test-fixture` and compile the generated code using the TypeScript Compiler API, checking for static errors.
+We generate TypeScript (in memory) for all .proto files in `packages/proto` and compile the generated code using the TypeScript Compiler API, checking for static errors.

-Adding a feature or fixing a bug in the plugin can cumbersome.
+Adding a feature or fixing a bug in the plugin can be cumbersome.
 Instead of building the plugin and running it with protoc, you can let a test case spit out the generated code for you. `spec/protobufts-plugin.spec.ts` contains the necessary code to do this (commented out).
 If you enable the code, you can simply